OrHasan/Captcha_Analyzer/README.md

 <!-- LOCAL TESTER -->
 ## Local Tester
 ### Model Test
-**Test results constancy - Sending the cleared captcha _[model_test_repeats]_ times to the client**
+**The Model Test checks the consistency of test results by sending the cleared captcha _[model_test_repeats]_ times to the client**

-For each captcha in the _[test_database_dir]_ folder there will be a progress bar, and in the end of each one all the results will be printed to the console with the result.
+For each captcha in the _[test_database_dir]_ folder, a progress bar will be displayed, and all results will be printed to the console at the end of each bar.

 ### Filter Test
-**Test filters - Testing a different combination of the available filters**
+**The Filter Test evaluates different combinations of available filters**

-Each file in the _[test_database_dir]_ folder need to be called with the expected result.
-The test will run each captcha with every specified filters combination in the code and save the filtering process picture in a corresponding sub-folder inside "Methods Test" folder.
+Each file in the _[test_database_dir]_ folder should be named with the expected result.
+The test runs each captcha with every specified filter combination and saves the filtering process images in corresponding sub-folders inside the 'Methods Test' folder.

-The result files' names will be in the following logic:
+The result files are named as follows:

 `Captch #[Index] - '[Result]' ([X] of [Y] chars, [Z] extra chars).png`

 Where:
-- Index - Running index, according to the highest index currently in the folder
+- **Index**: Running index, according to the highest index currently in the folder
-- Result - Client result from the filtered captcha
+- **Result**: Client result from the filtered captcha
-- X - How many correct chars were detected (same char in the same location as in the original file name)
+- **X**: Number of correct characters detected (same character in the same location as in the original file name)
-- Y - How many chars available in the picture (according to the original file name)
+- **Y**: Number of characters available in the picture (according to the original file name)
-- Z - How many extra chars were detected (`len(result) > Y`); if Z=0, this name section will be discarded
+- **Z**: Number of extra characters detected (`len(result) > Y`); if Z=0, this section is discarded

-Testing the following filters combinations:
+Testing the following filter combinations:
 ```
 - filter 1                  - 1 step:  Median filter
 - filter 1 + mask           - 2 steps: Median filter -> Mask with original